angelcamacho34/capacitor-plugin-hmsgms-checker/README.md

 }
 ```

-NOTE: If your gradle version is ^7.x, add allowInsecureProtocol flag, your build gradle should look like:
+WARN: If your gradle version is ^7.x, add allowInsecureProtocol flag, so your build gradle should look like:

 ```java
 repositories {